Gravitational wave probes of Barrow cosmology with LISA standard sirens: Results

 Accordingly, for more precise investigations on the capability of Barrow model in reducing the Hubble tension, we fit the model to current and future observational data by performing an MCMC\footnote{Markov Chain Monte Carlo} method through the M\textsc{onte} P\textsc{ython} code \cite{mp1,mp2}.
 In order to use the mock LISA SS data in our MCMC analysis, we add three created likelihoods based on Pop III, Delay, and No Delay population models to the M\textsc{onte} P\textsc{ython} code.
 The cosmological parameter set contemplated in MCMC approach includes \{ $100\,\Omega_{\mathrm{B},0} h^2$, $\Omega_{\mathrm{DM},0} h^2$, $100\,\theta_s$, $\ln (10^{10} A_s)$, $n_s$, $\tau_{\mathrm{reio}}$, $w_\mathrm{DE}$, $\Delta$, $X$ \}, which are the six parameters of standard model of cosmology, and also the dark energy equation of state $w_\mathrm{DE}$, the deformation exponent $\Delta$, and the constant $X$.
 There are also some derived parameters in MCMC analysis which consist of the reionization redshift $z_\mathrm{reio}$, the matter density parameter $\Omega_{\mathrm{M},0}$, the Hubble constant $H_0$, and the structure growth parameter $\sigma_8$.
 Moreover, preliminary numerical investigations suggest the prior ranges [$0$, $0.015$] and [$0.1$, $100$] for $\Delta$ and $X$, respectively, while we consider no prior range for $w_\mathrm{DE}$.

-In pursuance of deriving constraints on cosmological parameters of Barrow model, we first apply the "CMB+SN+BAO" dataset, where the results for Barrow cosmology compared to the $\Lambda$CDM model are reported in table \ref{tab1}.
+In pursuance of deriving constraints on cosmological parameters of Barrow model, we first apply the "CMB+SN+BAO" dataset, where the results for Barrow cosmology compared to our base models, namely the standard $\Lambda$CDM model and the $w$CDM model (described by cold dark matter and dark energy fluid with constant equations of state) are reported in table \ref{tab1}.

 Also, the $1\sigma$ and $2\sigma$ confidence contours based on "CMB+SN+BAO" dataset are demonstrated in figure \ref{fig4}.